loftusa/onramp/Filesystems-on-bau-clusters.md

-On all the bau cluster machines, you should be aware of three types of filesystems:
+On all the bau cluster machines (baulab.us at Khoury, e.g., karakuri, nagoya; and baukit.org, e.g., uno duo), you should be aware of three types of filesystems:

 ## NFS filesystems